You should still contact your doctor if you notice a change that isn't normal for you or if you have any possible signs and symptoms of cancer.

 Seeing a specialist and having cancer tests

-GPs can still make urgent referrals to specialists or for tests if they’re worried you might have cancer.
+GPs will make urgent referrals to specialists or for tests if they’re worried you might have cancer.
 The hospital should contact you to tell you more about your appointment.
 Your first appointment might be a telephone appointment with a specialist doctor.

 You might have to wait longer to have tests.
 This might make you worry more.
 But your team will have you on a list and make sure you do have the test as soon as possible.